Mexican Revolution: Madero presidency: November 1911 – February 1913

 Political parties proliferated.
 One of the most important was the National Catholic Party, which in several regions of the country was particularly strong.
-Several Catholic newspapers were in circulation during the Madero era, including El País and La Nación, only to be later suppressed under the Victoriano Huerta regime (1913–14).
+Several Catholic newspapers were in circulation during the Madero era, including El País and La Nación, only to be later suppressed under the Victoriano Huerta regime (1913–1914).
 Under Díaz relations between the Roman Catholic Church and the Mexican government were stable, with the anticlerical laws of the Mexican Constitution of 1857 remaining in place, but not enforced, so conflict was muted.
 During Madero's presidency, Church-state conflict was channeled peacefully.
 The National Catholic Party became an important political opposition force during the Madero presidency.
-In June 1912 congressional elections, "militarily quiescent states ... the Catholic Party (PCN) did conspicuously well."
+In the June 1912 congressional elections, "militarily quiescent states ... the Catholic Party (PCN) did conspicuously well."
 During that period, the Catholic Association of Mexican Youth (ACJM) was founded.
 Although the National Catholic Party was an opposition party to the Madero regime, "Madero clearly welcomed the emergence of a kind of two-party system (Catholic and liberal); he encouraged Catholic political involvement, echoing the exhortations of the episcopate."
 What was emerging during the Madero regime was "Díaz's old policy of Church-state detente was being continued, perhaps more rapidly and on surer foundations."
 The Catholic Church in Mexico was working within the new democratic system promoted by Madero, but it had its interests to promote, some of which were the forces of the old conservative Church, while the new, progressive Church supporting social Catholicism of the 1891 papal encyclical Rerum Novarum was also a current.
 When Madero was overthrown in February 1913 by counter-revolutionaries, the conservative wing of the Church supported the coup.

 Madero did not have the experience or the ideological inclination to reward men who had helped bring him to power.
 Some revolutionary leaders expected personal rewards, such as Pascual Orozco of Chihuahua.
 Others wanted major reforms, most especially Emiliano Zapata and Andrés Molina Enríquez, who had long worked for land reform.
 Madero met personally with Zapata, telling the guerrilla leader that the agrarian question needed careful study.
 His meaning was clear: Madero, a member of a rich northern hacendado family, was not about to implement comprehensive agrarian reform for aggrieved peasants.

 In response to this lack of action, Zapata promulgated the Plan de Ayala in November 1911, declaring himself in rebellion against Madero.
 He renewed guerrilla warfare in the state of Morelos.
 Madero sent the Federal Army to deal with Zapata, unsuccessfully.
 Zapata remained true to the demands of the Plan de Ayala and in rebellion against every central government up until his assassination by an agent of President Venustiano Carranza in 1919.